Boeing 737 MAX certification: US Office of Special Counsel inquiries

 The Office of Special Counsel is an organization investigating whistleblower reports.
-Its report infers that safety inspectors "assigned to the 737 Max had not met qualification standards".
+Its report implies that safety inspectors "assigned to the 737 Max had not met qualification standards".
 The OSC sided with the whistleblower, pointing out that internal FAA reviews had reached the same conclusion.
 In a letter to President Trump, the OSC found that 16 of 22 FAA pilots conducting safety reviews, some of them assigned to the MAX two years ago, "lacked proper training and accreditation."

 Safety inspectors participate in Flight Standardization Boards, that ensure pilot competency by developing training and experience requirements.
 FAA policy requires both formal classroom training and on-the-job training for safety inspectors.

 Special Counsel Henry J. Kerner wrote in the letter to the President, "This information specifically concerns the 737 Max and casts serious doubt on the FAA's public statements regarding the competency of agency inspectors who approved pilot qualifications for this aircraft".

 In September, Daniel Elwell disputed the conclusions of the OSC, which found that aviation safety inspectors (ASIs) assigned to the 737 MAX certifications did not meet training requirements.
 To clarify the facts, lawmakers asked the FAA to provide additional information:

 "We are particularly concerned about the Special Counsel's findings that inconsistencies in training requirements have resulted in the FAA relaxing safety inspector training requirements and thereby adopting "a position that encourages less qualified, accredited, and trained safety inspectors."
 We request that the FAA provide documents confirming that all FAA employees serving on the FSB for the Boeing 737-MAX and the Gulfstream VII had the required foundational training in addition to any other specific training requirements."